jekrch/eurovision-api/README.md

 EMAIL_USERNAME=your-username
 EMAIL_PASSWORD=your-password
 JWT_SECRET=your-secret-key
-APP_BASE_URL=http://localhost:8080 # Used for email verification links
+APP_BASE_URL=http://localhost:8080 # used for email verification links SHORT_ID_SEED=123123 # used to generate short unique ids. can be any int64 MAX_USER_RANKINGS=20 # indicates the max number of rankings a user may have
 ```

 2. Start services: